 Springer Mountain on the Appalachian Trail: the hike

 The hike departs the Springer Mountain parking area (view maps and driving directions), traveling west to cross the gravel forest service road, following the iconic, white rectangular blazes of the Appalachian Trail.
 Climbing from the trailhead, the hike begins its ascent to the Springer summit, quickly gaining elevation as it turns southward in a broad curve.
 Views start to extend from the right side of the Appalachian Trail through tree trunks and foliage, partially revealing the rolling Appalachian views waiting at the summit.

 The forest landscape becomes increasingly rockier as the hike ascends, crossing patches of hewn rock and large rock outcrops.

 Wildflowers are a common sight in warmer months here on Springer’s western slope, fed by the trickling runoff from the mountain’s higher elevations.
 In winter months, freezing temperatures turn these trickles into icicles, dripping in long spires of ice from the rocky outcrops lining the trail.

 The Appalachian Trail crests briefly at .7 miles at a signed intersection with the Benton Mackaye Trail.
-The BMT departs left from the intersection, creating an alternate loop around Springer’s eastern slopes.
+The BMT departs left from the junction, creating an alternate loop around Springer’s eastern slopes.
 (Check out the BMT Springer Loop Trail for incredible views from an alternate summit overlook.)